-The lead applicant or a co-applicant which is a local university funded by the UGC may also opt to follow its own established procurement procedures.
-In case the applicant intends to procure goods services from or one company/organisation/individual, it has to provide details, justifications and its relationship with the company/organisation/individual in the application form for not following the procurement rules set out above.
+The lead applicant or a research partner which is a local university funded by the UGC may also opt to follow its own established procurement procedures.
+In case the applicant intends procure goods or services from company/organisation/individual, it has to provide details, iustifications and its relationship company/organisation/individual in the application form for not following the procurement rules set out above.
 If the application is approved, subsequent approval from ITC will not be required.